 On the third day of the coma Schulman was still desperately ill and in a downward spiral.
 The efforts of his doctors and nurses were not saving him, diligent though they were.
 His wife, Wendy, had an epiphany that only music could save him.
 She got permission to insert the earbuds of his iPod so he could listen to his favorite music, the St. Matthew Passion by J.S.
 Bach.
 As witnessed by the medical team, the music saved his life by stabilizing him and reversing the metabolic process that was killing him.

-Six months later, Schulman, a professional guitarist, now fully recovered, got permission from McMillen to return to the Surgical ICU with his guitar to play for critically ill patients.
-From that beginning the two of them saw the possibilities and began the collaboration that would eventually lead to establishing the Medical Musician specialty: "A professional concert level musician with pertinent training in critical care medicine, who is a member of the medical team in a critical care unit".
+Six months later, in January 2010, Schulman, a professional guitarist, now fully recovered, got permission from Dr. McMillen to return to the Surgical ICU with his guitar to play for critically ill patients.
+Over the next three years, working closely with the SICU medical team, he developed the basic principles of the Medical Musician specialty: "A professional concert level musician with pertinent training in critical care medicine, who is a member of the medical team in a critical care unit".

 The skill set of the medical musician is based on "META" - Musical expression, Empathy, Teamwork, and Assessment.
 The primary function of a medical musician in a critical care unit is to balance the brain.
 “Nothing activates the brain so extensively as music.” - Oliver Sacks.